pandeyanup/todo-api/README.md

 ## Installation

-Each contains their own installation instruction.
+Each contain their own installation instruction.